abhinavthukral28/WordMover/ReadMe.txt

 The song names are case sensitive:

 As of now, 3 test cases can be loaded by typing the following:
-Note: Brown Eyed Girl is loaded by default
+These files are located under the songs folder

 Brown Eyed Girl
 Peaceful Easy Feeling
 Sister Golden Hair

+Note: Brown Eyed Girl is loaded by default

+If you add songs to the folder, you must add it to the songs object in server.js.
+The key must be the song name and the value must be the file name without the '.txt' extension.
+Users can request the songs by entering the key specified in the song array.